MIDAS2020/Midas/README.md

 # Example to run the codes

 There is an example to run the codes.
-Suppose the original database contains 25000 graphs in AIDS antiviral dataset, if 5000 graphs are added into the database, Catapult++ should be performed to maintain the  clusters generated from  the original database  and Midas is then to update original patterns based on the updated clusters.
+Suppose the original database contains 25000 graphs in AIDS antiviral dataset, if 5000 graphs are added into the database, ClusterMaintenance should be performed to maintain the  clusters generated from  the original database  and Midas is then to update original patterns based on the updated clusters.

-1. Run Catapult++:
+1. Run ClusterMaintenance:

-Step 1:  Import Catapult++ project into Visual Studio workspace.
+Step 1:  Import ClusterMaintenance project into Visual Studio workspace.

 Step 2: Download Boost Graph Library (BGL) from https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/ and compile BGL.
 Then configure it for Visual Studio (see https://www.youtube.com/watch?v=CH_YZ2bePPM ).